Zhuo-An/terraform-provider/website/docs/d/images.html.markdown

 # alicloud\_images

 This data source provides available image resources.
-It contains user's private images, system images provided by Alibaba Cloud, other public images and the ones available on the image market.
+It contains user's private images, system images provided by Alibaba Cloud, other public images, and the ones available on the image market.

-## Example Usage
+## Example

 ```
 data "alicloud_images" "images_ds" {